gyyu/gyyu.github.io/_posts/2020-03-29-internalized-misogyny.md

 desert the project, or start again into this cycle of madness.
 After I wrote my reflections on [Riot's culture during my internship](https://gyyu.github.io/summer-at-riot/), I had written out a draft where I wanted to talk about my own experience in gaming.
 But it didn't feel right -- it was too emotional, too personal, and didn't seem to have enough value that I'd want to release it into the world.
 After Remilia passed away, I felt an urge to write again.
 About my own experience from when I first learned about transgender women, to my progress in trying to be a better ally, to what I've witnessed when the cause for women in gaming reconciles with transphobia and general bigotry towards transgender women.
 But that post never saw the light of day.
-It was again, too personal, and maybe I also felt uncomfortable with, as a cisgender woman, speaking as an ally but not a member of that identity group on subjects owned by that identity group.
+It was again, too personal, and maybe I also felt uncomfortable with, as a cisgender woman, speaking as an ally-but-probably-not-ally-enough-where-do-I-exist-in-this-space but not a member of that identity group on subjects owned by that identity group.
 Then again, on International Women's Day, I went to an event hosted by Riot's RAD Genders RIG (RAD Genders stands for
 Riot Alliance of Diverse Genders, and it's a Rioter Identity Group, much like Employee Resource Groups at other companies) where I listened to speeches and lightning talks from some of my peers that moved me deeply: it was inspiring, comforting, and touching.
 I cried and laughed at the stories that I heard.
-The talks were poignant and resonant, and there's no way I could listen to the stories that the women on stage shared and not feel inspired to add my own piece.
+The talks were poignant and resonant, and the stories that those women on stage shared to me and others in the audience that day inspired me to add my own piece.
 I wanted to talk about, again, my experience in gaming and competing in a StarCraft 2 competition in high school, how my gender interacts with what I love to do and my work, and my experience being the only woman on my team and the first female software engineer ever hired in my department.

 Yet, that post again never survived my unforgiving backspace key.
-I think it's very hard to write about something you care about, because there's simply so much you want to say and no perfect way to feasibly capture all of your thoughts, emotions, and passion you feel about the topic because it's such a dear part of your identity.
+I think it's very hard to write about something you care about, because there's simply so much you want to say and no perfect way to feasibly capture all of your thoughts, emotions, and passionate feelings you have about the topic because it's such a dear part of your identity.
 I remember when I was competing at Princeton University's Adlai Tournament, a motions tournament in the American Parliamentary Debate Association's circuit, and there had been a topic about social media and privacy that I had felt so strongly about -- I had done research for two years in this area as well -- but when the time came for me to give the opening speech, I floundered.
 I wasn't coherent, and my arguments were not well-warranted and lacked organization.
 I had this immense lake of thoughts I had regarding the topic, but I couldn't distill it into a seven-and-a-half minute speech with any amount of clarity.
-Part of it is there's foundational arguments and beliefs about the topic that, since you've been so immersed in it and for so long, you forget how to articulate, but they're critical.
+Part of it is there's foundational arguments and beliefs about the topic that, since you've been so immersed in it and for so long, you forget how to articulate.
+But they're critical.
+So the words catch in your throat.
+It was frustrating, and that round still bothers me to this day.
 So, since then, I've been especially cautious about how to talk about something I am passionate about.
-I need to think about those foundations.
+I need to think about those foundations and communicate clearly.

 So here goes.
-It's about women in gaming and some things I've wanted to say.
+It's about women in gaming and some things I've wanted to say about how although as a woman in gaming, there's been times I've been an enemy to that very cause I hold so dear to my heart.
 There's some overlap with women in technology, but I'll try to keep that to a minimum just to have some more focus in this post.

-# "This is what internalized misogyny looks like." -my friend at Riot Games during her lightning talk at our International Women's Day celebration
+# I used to not like other women in gaming.

 In my post about my summer at Riot, I talked about how I used to play StarCraft 2 and compete in the HSL, and how I eventually stopped.
 I'll start from there, and talk about why I quit StarCraft 2.
 To start, and I only realized this recently (as in, I realized this listening to a lightning talk my friend gave at Riot's International Woman's Day celebration), I should give the context of I used to have a really poor opinion of women.
 It was internalized misogyny, and when I explain a bit about some of my first opinions about women in gaming, that's reflected in them.
 That's my disclaimer.